D1firehail/AdeptiScanner-GI/README.md

     - It may work for other resolutions, but it's likely to run into issues for lower resolutions or different aspect ratios
 2. Place the game window in a position that covers the middle of your primary display.
     - **Make sure nothing is covering the game window!**
-    - Example window position for 1080p monitor can be found ---here---.
+    - [Example window position for 1080p monitor](https://github.com/D1firehail/AdeptiScanner-GI/blob/master/1080p-example.png?raw=true).
 Notice that the preview portion of the window is off-screen while actively using the scanner
 3. Open the artifact section on your main backpack and select a 5 star artifact with a full length item description
 4. Press "Capture"
-    - The preview should look something like **---this---** afterwards.
+    - The preview should look [something like this](https://github.com/D1firehail/AdeptiScanner-GI/blob/master/Capture-example.png?raw=true) afterwards.
 If it includes stuff too far to the right, try moving the camera in-game a bit and repeat from step 3
 You're now ready for manual or automatic artifact scanning

 ### Manual scanning